Tosca Lee: Career

 Lee penned the novel that would become Demon: A Memoir around 2000.
 It sold in 2006 in a multi-book deal after nearly six years of rejection.
-Once published it immediately garnered critical acclaim, including a Christy Award nomination.
+Once published, it garnered critical acclaim, including a Christy Award nomination.

 Lee wrote her next novel, Havah: The Story of Eve, while traveling internationally as a consultant for the Gallup Organization.
-Havah received a starred review from Publishers Weekly, 4.5 stars from Romantic Times, and solidified Lee's reputation for meticulous research and scriptural interpretation.
-The two books weren't without controversy from conservative readers--Demon for its darkly spiritual subject matter and Havah for its sensuality in the portrayal of Eve's relationship with Adam.
+Havah received a starred review from Publishers Weekly and 4.5 stars from Romantic Times.
+The two books weren't without controversy from conservative readers – Demon for its darkly spiritual subject matter and Havah for its sensuality in the portrayal of Eve's relationship with Adam.

 In 2010, Lee left her position with Gallup and signed on to write the post-apocalyptic Books of Mortals series with New York Times bestseller, Ted Dekker.
 Forbidden, the first novel in the series, debuted on the New York Times Bestseller list in September 2011, as did the second installment, Mortal, in June 2012.
-Sovereign, the conclusion to the series, released June 2013 and became a bestseller in the Christian market.
+Sovereign, the conclusion to the series, released in June 2013 and became a bestseller in the Christian market.

-Iscariot, Lee's highly anticipated novel about Judas, the disciple and infamous betrayer of Christ, released February 2013 after three publisher changes, three years of research and writing, and a five-year lull after the release of her last solo novel, Havah.
+Iscariot, Lee's novel about Judas, the disciple and infamous betrayer of Christ, was released in February 2013 after three publisher changes, three years of research and writing, and a five-year lull after the release of her last solo novel, Havah.
 Iscariot became a bestseller in the Christian market where it also garnered starred reviews.
-Publishers Weekly praised Iscariot as "mind-bending Biblical fiction that dares to put readers in the mind of the most infamous character of Christian history" calling Lee's research and writing "impeccable and masterful."
-In 2014, Iscariot won Christian Book of the Year in fiction.
-It was also named a Best in Christian Fiction Title of 2013 by Library Journal.
+Publishers Weekly praised Iscariot as "mind-bending Biblical fiction that dares to put readers in the mind of the most infamous character of Christian history" calling Lee's research and writing "impeccable and masterful".
+In 2014, Iscariot won the Christian Book of the Year in fiction.
+It was also named a Best in Christian Fiction Title of 2013 by the Library Journal.